fbahat/Usvehicledata/README.md

 Note : Thank you for your feedback.
 I did not tought about creating a function.
 After that everything looked little less confusing.
 To be honest, my creation got clogged when it comes to being creative with comparision and all.
 I cant really think of any other comparision.
 I tried to create a new colum with Make only, which i wanted to seperate Make from model.
 I messed it up, that will be my next task!

-Best,
+Note V2 : I also updated the EDA file in notebooks.
+Everything is the same as app.py Thank you Best,